opensafely/documentation/docs/getting-started.md

 real UK population*"
 1. At the command line, run `opensafely run run_all --force-run-dependencies`.
 A new file will be created in the folder `output/input.csv`.
-Open that file (using Visual Studio Code's Explorer, or software like Excel) and you'll see it now contains an age for 1000 randomly generated patients.
+Open that file (by left-clicking the filename in Visual Studio Code's Explorer, or software like Excel) and you'll see it now contains an age for 1000 randomly generated patients.

 ### Add a chart